valkey-io/valkey-glide/RELEASING.md

 The CD workflow can be triggered in several ways.

-1. **By pushing a Version Tag**: Trigger the CD workflow by pushing a version tag in the format "v*.*." or "v.*.*-rc".
+1. **By pushing a Version Tag**: Trigger the CD workflow by pushing a version tag in the format "v*.*." or "v*.*-rc".
-For example, v1.0.0-rc1.
+For example, `v1.0.0-rc1`.
 When triggered by a push event with a version tag, all package manager CD workflows (e.g., pypi-cd.yml, npm-cd.yml, java-cd.yml) will be initiated.
 The version will be extracted from the tag.
     ```
     [13:39:23] ubuntu $ git remote -vv